samsquire/ideas2/README.md

-# Another One Hundred Ideas for Computing
+# Another 85 Ideas for Computing

 This is a list of new ideas since [my last 100 ideas](https://github.com/samsquire/ideas).
 I hope you enjoy them as much as I did thinking about them and writing them down.